 U.S. lawmakers seized on the bonus issue last month.
 The Senate adopted a non-binding resolution objecting to the distribution of bonus money.

 IAC/Interactive Corp.
-(IACI) Chairman Barry Diller, who’s distributing television channels online, urged U.S. legislators to rewrite communications laws to reflect blurring lines between Internet, cable and broadcast providers.
+(IACI:US) Chairman Barry Diller, who’s distributing television channels online, urged U.S. legislators to rewrite communications laws to reflect blurring lines between Internet, cable and broadcast providers.

 “You’ve got to rewrite the communications act” of 1996, Diller, whose company has invested in a service that lets users watch broadcast TV on mobile devices, said at a hearing yesterday before the Senate Commerce Committee.
 “It’s overdue given the Internet.”

 Diller was among witnesses called to a hearing to examine how new Internet-driven technology is changing television viewing.
 Also asked to appear were executives from Microsoft Corp.
-(MSFT), whose Xbox gaming platform can be used to watch movies and TV shows, and Amazon.com Inc. (AMZN), which offers online video for purchase or rent.
+(MSFT:US), whose Xbox gaming platform can be used to watch movies and TV shows, and Amazon.com Inc. (AMZN:US), which offers online video for purchase or rent.

 Jay Rockefeller, the West Virginia Democrat who is chairman of the committee, told reporters after the hearing that the rapidly evolving communications landscape “will require legislation.”
 No telecommunications update will pass this year, Rockefeller said, because it is “not a simple business” and it “raises a lot of questions” that can’t be answered legislatively at this point.